benipoo/elixir_starterpack/README.md

-# Testing the README.md file.
+# Elixir helper files

+I plan to add files as I learn more about the language.